Drug Rehab Centers for Co-Occurring Disorders

 - Anxiety disorders

 - Borderline personality disorder

 Some conditions are relatively easy to spot and diagnose, while others can be slightly more complex, especially if the person has multiple issues all in play at the same time.
 In general, it’s best for a mental health professional to conduct the screening for mental illnesses, so a proper diagnosis is made.
-Facilities that offer care for co-occurring disorders often have a licensed mental health professional who is qualified to administer these tests and evaluate the responses accurately.
+Facilities that offer care for co-occurring disorders often have licensed mental health professionals who are qualified to administer these tests and evaluate the responses accurately.

 There are multiple tools experts can use to assess mental health, according to an article published by the State of Minnesota Department of Human Services, and some facilities use multiple tests to screen their clients.
 These screening tools often take the form of questions.
 One such tool, known as the K6, asks clients to provide responses on a scale of zero to four, with zero as the low point, when asked these questions.

 The results of tests like these, along with screening tests for drug and alcohol abuse, can help providers to determine what sort of care might be best to provide meaningful help for the person.

 Types of Facilities

 It’s true that people who have co-occurring disorders can obtain some level of care from a standard program for addiction.
 But, people with co-occurring disorders often have difficulties that are so severe, and so troubling, they need additional care.
 For example, the State of Oregon Addictions and Mental Health Services Department reports that people with co-occurring disorders are more likely to be hospitalized and use emergency room services, and they die at an average age of 45.1 years, compared to 76.6 years for other people who live in Oregon.
 Addressing problems that are this severe often means looking for facilities that are specifically designed to address co-occurring disorders.

 - Basic programs can provide care for one disorder, but other disorders might be treated elsewhere.